lucylai96/lucylai96.github.io/blog/gened1125.md

 * In your opinion, what preparation or background is necessary to take this course?
 * What did you take away from your experience in this course?
 What did you learn?
 How did this course change you?

+incorporate reading into section discussion, have students read before section and make notes using Perusall to generate and guide discussion

+Grading
+attendance being graded is good or bad? choose your own grading? to accommodate for different learners either 80% exam and optional psets or psets + participation counts psets are completion grades / you grade yourself